Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 The signature of Marie Stauffer "geb.
 Edle von Osteim"

-Marie von Ostheim together with her brother-in-law Konradin Kreutzer, her sister Anna and her nieces Cäcilie and Maria on an 1830 conscription sheet of the house Stadt 1038 (A-Wsa, Konskriptionsamt, Stadt 1038/20r)
+Marie von Ostheim together with her brother-in-law Konradin Kreutzer, her sister Anna, and her nieces Cäcilie and Maria on an 1830 conscription sheet of the house Stadt 1038 (A-Wsa, Konskriptionsamt, Stadt 1038/20r)

 Just like his father's, Johann Anton Staufer's guitars were masterpieces that were sought-after by musicians and connaisseurs.
 Anton Staufer already resigned from his profession in 1848.
-On 28 October 1871, he died in the house Wiedner Haupstraße 19
+On 28 October 1871, he died in the house Wiedner Haupstraße 19.

 The house Wiedner Hauptstraße 19 where Anton Staufer died in 1871 (Wien Museum, I.N.
 24377)

-Because the immediate cause of death was unclear (in his book Hofmann erroneously describes it as "mysterious"), Anton Staufer's body was inspected by the sanitary police which made the diagnosis "cardiac dilatation" (A-Wsa, Totenbeschreibamt 311/b, fol.
+Because the immediate cause of death was unclear (in his book Hofmann mistakenly describes it as "mysterious"), Anton Staufer's body was inspected by the sanitary police which made the diagnosis "cardiac dilatation" (A-Wsa, Totenbeschreibamt 311/b, fol.
 283).
 On 31 October 1871, Anton Staufer was buried in an "eigenes Grab" (own grave) in Matzleinsdorf.
 His widow Marie Staufer, née von Ostheim died of old age on 8 May 1875 at Kettenbrückengasse 9.

 The previously unpublished original of Anton Stauffer's first will dated 2 November 1867 (A-Wsa, BG IV, A9, 128/1871).
 On 13 June 1868, Stauffer added a codicil, in which he tacitly conceded that his supposed huge financial assets were gone (or rather had been imaginary in the first place).
 The document published by Hofmann (with an invalid shelfmark) is only a copy preserved in Stauffer's probate records (A-Wsa, BG Wieden, IV 1981/1871).
 Hofmann's book is unfortunately marred by countless wrong shelfmarks of archival documents.
 For example, none of the files from the 1833 Hauptregistratur is given with a correct shelfmark.
 In one case Hofmann misread the irrelevant number "H-186" as "4186" which led to the useless fantasy shelfmark "69374/4186" (the correct number being 69374/1833).